-Starting July 18, 2017, Google OAuth clients that request certain sensitive OAuth scopes will be subject to review by Google.
+Google OAuth clients that request certain sensitive OAuth scopes are subject to verification by Google.

 This change applies to Google OAuth web clients, including those used by all Apps Script projects.
 By verifying your app with Google, you can remove the unverified app screen from your authorization flow and give your users confidence that your app is non-malicious.

-Web apps and other deployments (such as apps that use the Execution API) may need verification.
+Add-ons, web apps, and other deployments (such as apps that use the Apps Script API) may need verification.

 If the app uses sensitive OAuth scopes, the unverified app screen may appear as part of the authorization flow.
 Its presence (and the resulting unverified app authorization flow) depends on what account the app is published from and what account is attempting to use the app.
-For example, apps published in a specific domain of a customer do not result in the unverified app authorization flow for accounts in that domain, even if the app has not been verified.
+For example, apps published in a specific Google Workspace organization do not result in the unverified app authorization flow for accounts in that domain, even if the app has not been verified.

 The following table illustrates what situations result in the unverified app authorization flow:

 |Client is verified||Publisher is a Google Workspace account of customer A||Script is in a shared drive of customer A||Publisher is a Gmail account|

 |User is a Google Workspace account of customer A||Normal auth flow||Normal auth flow||Normal auth flow||Unverified auth flow|

 |User is a Google Workspace account not of customer A||Normal auth flow||Unverified auth flow||Unverified auth flow||Unverified auth flow|